maxtybar/bedrock-agents-cdk/README.md

 # Example - deploy agent with a single action group

 This example will create an agent with an Action Group and with your IAM role (`agentResourceRoleArn`).
 It assumes that you already have an S3 bucket and a stored JSON or yml Open API schema file that will be included in your action group.
-Additionaly, `pathToLambdaFile` should contain path to your function code file inside your cdk project that you want to be attached to your agent's action group.
+Additionally, `pathToLambdaFile` should contain the path to your function code file inside your cdk project that you want to be attached to your agent's action group.
 Resource-based policy statement will be attached to your Lambda function allowing Bedrock Agent to invoke it.

 **Note: The IAM role creation in this example is for illustration only.
-Always provion IAM roles with the least required priviliges.**
+Always provision IAM roles with the least required privileges.**

 ```typescript
 import * as path from 'path';